SasheO/Groceries_Manager/README.md

   * User can move items from grocery shopping list to pantry directly
 * User can view and edit (add and delete) of ingredients in their pantry list
     * Each item has a delete button to remove list from pantry
-* User can search recipes gotten from an online recipe database e.g. [Edamam](https://developer.edamam.com/edamam-docs-recipe-api)
+* User can search recipes gotten from an online recipe database
+    * User can search written recipes e.g. [Edamam](https://developer.edamam.com/edamam-docs-recipe-api)
+    * User can search video recipes e.g. [Youtube](https://developers.google.com/youtube/v3/getting-started)

 **Optional Nice-to-have Stories**